Darfur campaign (2023–present): Battle of Nyala and al-Fashir

 On 26 October, the RSF captured Nyala, Sudan's second-largest city and South Darfur's capital, after a long siege.
 As the city had served as a major military center, this was a major victory for the RSF.
 The center of West Darfur, Geneina, was fully conquered by the RSF on 4 November.
 In course of and after the battle for Geneina, the RSF and its allies subsequently massacred many civilians.
 The fall of Geneina caused many SAF garrisons in Darfur to also abandon their posts and desert or flee to Chad.
 Meanwhile, the RSF and its allies laid siege to al-Fashir, the capital of the entire Darfur region.
 At al-Fashir, the SAF-Joint Protection Force garrison received support by another rebel group, the Sudan Liberation Army's al-Nur faction (SLA-AW).

 By mid-December 2023, McGregor assessed that the RSF was nearing victory in the conflict over Darfur, controlling four of the region's five states.
 Al-Fashir still remained under control of the Joint Protection Force, but it was no longer receiving supplies from the SAF-held areas in central Sudan, causing food, fuel, and medicines shortages.
 Meanwhile, SAF control was also collapsing in other parts of Sudan, making any additional support for the Darfuri holdouts more unlikely.

 By May 2024, al-Fashir had become the last stronghold of the Sudanese government in Darfur.
 The city remained besieged by the RSF which had begun to launch raids into the settlement.

+On 26 October 2025, El Fasher fell to the RSF after numerous assaults in previous months, resulting in widespread massacres and an ongoing refugee crisis.